fluid-cloudnative/fluid/addons/nfs/dev-guide/nfs.md

 $ kubectl apply -f data.yaml
 ```
-Modify the above mountPoint to the address of the remote NFS you want to use.
+Modify the above mountPoint(HOST_IP/PATH) to the address of the remote NFS you want to use.

 ### Deploy Application
 ```shell